btn0s/strella/docs/PLAN.md

    - Component creation → variable definition → simple graph with 2-3 node types → execution → preview display → persistence → collaboration

 2. **Features to Stub Initially:**
-   - **Design Mode:** Start with a simple property panel instead of a full visual canvas
+   - **Design Mode:** Start with a Structure Panel offering click-to-add elements and a simple property panel for basic CSS properties (instead of a full visual canvas)
    - **Collaboration UI:** Use simple presence indicators rather than sophisticated awareness features
    - **Function System:** Begin with basic function definitions without complex typing or argument handling
    - **Component Library:** Implement only 4-5 essential components needed for the vertical slice